akulakov/pychess/chess.md

 tiles under attack is provided in `unavailable` and will prevent castling to that side.
 Note that you can do `a & b` to check if sets `a` and `b` have any locations in common.

+The shown snippet only castles to the left; the right-side castling is done in the same way.

-This is a unique type of move that moves a second piece at the same time, which is easily handled in the `move()` method:
+Castling is a unique type of move that moves a second piece at the same time, which is easily handled in the `move()` method:

 ```python